anewcomer/codefall/.prompts/progress.md

 *       This significantly enhances the 3D depth illusion by visually scaling glyphs based on their perceived distance.

 ---

-### Interactive Controls & Title Screen (Planned)
+### Interactive Controls & Title Screen

 *   **Title Screen Implementation:**
-    *   A simple screen displayed at startup.
-    *   Shows the application name (e.g., "Codefall").
-    *   Provides a brief legend for button controls.
+    *   **Stylish Design:** Features an animated "CODEFALL" title where letters "rain" into place sequentially.
+    *   **Custom Pixel Font:** The "CODEFALL" title uses a custom-designed 5x7 pixel font for a unique look.
+    *   **Background Animation:** Subtle, slow-falling small glyphs are rendered in the background of the title screen, enhancing the thematic connection to the main application.
+*   **Help Text:** Provides a clear legend for button controls using a compact custom pixel font (e.g., 3x5), appearing after the title animation completes.
+This ensures a consistent visual style across all title screen text.
     *   Requires a new game state to differentiate between title and main animation.
 *   **B Button (Reset):**
     *   Functionality: Resets the entire Codefall display.